 After working for 3 years as an Assistant Professor of Pediatrics at the University of Miami, Dr. Laufer joined Nicklaus Children's Hospital, formerly Miami Children's Hospital, in October of 2002.
 Dr Laufer is Board Certified in Pediatric Infectious Diseases.

 His main interests are management of bacterial infections with multidrug-resistant bacteria, Mycobacterium infections, immunization practices, and treatment of infections in immunocompromised patients.

 Manuel R. Cotilla, M.D., FAAP

-Dr. Cotilla is an associate in Pediatric Infectious Disease at Miami Children’s Hospital.
-He is proud to have completed his pediatric training at Miami Children’s followed by a fellowship training in Infectious Diseases at Cornell University at New York Presbyterian.
+Dr. Cotilla is an associate in Pediatric Infectious Disease at Nicklaus Children's Hospital, formerly Miami Children's Hospital.
+He is proud to have completed his pediatric training at Nicklaus Children's followed by a fellowship training in Infectious Diseases at Cornell University at New York Presbyterian.
 Dr. Cotilla is Board Certified in Pediatric Infectious Diseases.

 Dr. Cotilla has a broad interest in infectious disease with particular interest in the treatment and management of HIV patients.
 His main research and investigative work focused on the approval of new HIV medications and treatment modalities in the pediatric population.